-In the investment decision-making process for investment funds, PAIs are considered only to those funds that are not invested predominantly in investment instruments issued by states.
+In the investment decision-making process for investment funds, PAIs are considered only to those funds that are not predominantly invested in sovereign bonds or other investment instruments issued by states.
 This is done via an exclusion approach based on the information obtained by the investment / fund company or MSCI.